ViralTexts/gtr-clusters/clusters/18731010-sn83032041-BeCarefulWhatYouSay.md

 others go.
 Then let us all, when we
 commence To slander friend or foe, Think
 of the harm one word may do To those we
 little know.
-Remember, curses so
+Remember, curses sometimes,
+like Our chickens, &quot;roost at home.&quot;
+Don&#x27;t speak of others faults until We
+have none of our own. -&quot;Freeman.
 </td></tr></table>

 ---